 Maryland has two types of Massage therapists.
 The first is an LMT or Licensed Massage Therapist and the second is an RMP Registered Massage Practitioner.
 An LMT and RMP are required to obtain 500 accredited hours at an approved establishment regulated by the Maryland State Massage Therapy Advisory Committee.
 In addition to their 500 hours, a CMT must also attend 60 hours of college courses.
 Having this distinction allows the CMT to practice in health care facilities such as nursing homes, clinics, doctors’ offices, and hospitals.
 An RMT only has the right to practice under a private business, health club, or spa.

 Both a CMT and RMT are also required to pass the MBLEx.

 The MBLEx is designed to provide a standard examination for students of Massage for entry-level professional scope of practice in gaining licensure.
 The FSMTB was established in 2005 with the intent to build a support system for the Member Boards.

 To help you practice for your massage exams and strengthen your confidence level, we advise you to utilize our site.
-Massage-Exam.com provides over 3000+ multiple-choice questions containing all the categories covered in the Massage National Examinations.
-With the capability to view each corrected exam taken with the rationale included at any time for your review.
-Watch your overall scores improve as you utilize our site for the desired one month or three months, it's up to you.
-We are always happy to help our subscribers with anything we can.
+Massage-Exam.com pprovides over 3500+ multiple-choice questions covering all the categories on the MBLEx..
+You will be able to view each exam taken with the accompanying rationale, which explains the information in the corrected question and answer, for review at any time.
+Watch your overall scores improve as you utilize our site as much as you can during the length of your subscription.
+Let us know if we can answer any questions for you.
 Take a few minutes to peruse our site and sign up today.

 Jurisprudence Application - (Page 7) Fee for JP exam is $100.
 However, after you have sent in the application for licensure, and have taken the Jurisprudence exam it is another $200 to obtain your License or Registration in order to practice Massage.
 Study Guide for JP exam: Massage Therapy Jurisprudence Exam Dates & Instructions

 Maryland State Massage Board Newsletters